Skip to main content

 The Nuances of Data De-Identification

-The of data is a complex process that is often oversimplified in privacy policies.
+The de-identification of data is a complex process that is often oversimplified in privacy policies.
 There are two primary methods of de-identification recognized by HIPAA ∞ the “safe harbor” method, which involves the removal of 18 specific identifiers, and the “expert determination” method, which requires a statistical analysis to confirm that the risk of re-identification is very small.

 A privacy policy that simply states that data is “anonymized” without specifying the method used is a significant red flag.
 The risk of re-identification is not theoretical; studies have demonstrated the ability to re-identify individuals from de-identified datasets using publicly available information.